cusyio/Python4DataScience/docs/productive/qa/code-smells.rst

 Open-closed principle
 ---------------------

-The decision as to whether refactoring should be carried out should depend on whether your code is already open to new requirements without having to change existing code.
-Refactorings should not be mixed with the addition of new functions, but both processes should be separated from each other.
-If you are confronted with a new requirement, first reorganise the existing code so that it is open for the new function and only add the new code once this has been completed.
+The decision as to whether refactoring should be carried out at all should depend on whether your code is already *open* to new requirements.
+Open here means that your code should be open for extensions without having to change existing code.
+Refactorings should not be mixed with the addition of new functions.
+Instead, these two processes should be kept separate.
+When faced with a new requirement, first reorganise the existing code so that it is open to the new function and only add the new code once this has been completed.

     Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its